djaus2/DNETCoreGPIO/README.md

 **TRIGGERcmd** Now implemendted for control of RPi using this app.
 See https://github.com/djaus2/TRIGGERcmdRPi

-**Currently** .Net 5.0 and 2.0.0-prerelease.22069 for GPIO and Device Bindings.
+**Currently** .Net 5.0 and 2.1.0 for GPIO and Device Bindings.

 **Functionality is now a library** which is called by a simple Console App.
-Will add the lib to Nuget.
+Can also get from Nuget.

+**New Feature:** Can change GPIO mappings as second parameter. eg "17,4,26,22,27,17,19", which is the current settings.
+_Which map to **led,button,dht22,motoren, motorfwd,motorrev,relay** respectively._

 <hr/>